MrPeteH/zigbee2mqtt.io/docs/devices/S31ZB.md

 ### Pairing
 After first power on, it should enter pairing mode.
-To pair to a new network, long press reset button for 5s until the Wi-Fi LED indicator changes to a cycle of two short flashes and one long flash, then release.
+To pair to a new network, long press reset button for 5s until the Wi-Fi LED indicator clicks on and off several times, then changes to a cycle of two short flashes and one long flash, then release.

+*Note: When you fail to pair a device, try these in sequence: pair close to the coordinator; try deleting the device then restart pair.*
 <!-- Notes END: Do not edit below this line -->